The Flying Dutchman: The Legendary Ghost Ship

 The Flying Dutchman has sailed through history for nearly four hundred years.
 What began as a sailor’s tale about a stubborn Dutch captain has become one of humanity’s most enduring supernatural legends.

-The Flying Dutchman continues to sail.
+Whether the sightings are actual ghostly encounters, mirages and atmospheric effects, collective expectations made visible, something beyond explanation, or a combination of these at different times, the Flying Dutchman continues to sail.
 Near the Cape of Good Hope, where storms can come from nowhere and the sea shows her power, sailors still watch for the glow on the horizon.
 For nearly four centuries, they have been watching.

 And sometimes, they say, the Dutchman watches back.